Model Context Protocol

 • Select Applications from workspace menu > Choose New application

-• Enter a descriptive name > Click Save
+• Provide a name for your application > Click Create application

-A build constructs the array of flows that make up your conversational AI application and updates any changes made to your flows, while deploying makes a successful build live:
+A build constructs the array of workflows that make up your application and updates any changes made to your flows, while deploying makes a successful build live:

-• Click Deployment tab of application > Select Create or Review & build
+• Click Deployment tab of application > Select Create Review & build

 • Wait for validation to complete > Select Create build*